lichever/jobBoardWebsite/README.md

 ##### Details
 * Designed and implemented a job board website with React JS.
 * Implemented fuzz-search function for users to search any information related to the position they want.
-* provide the label filtering function for user to search the position.
+* provided the label filtering function for user to search the position.
 * The website is Mobile and User Friendly with responsive web design.
 * Deployed in Netlify.